marco76/marco76.github.io/_posts/2018-12-01-why-is-so-complicated-to-contribute.md

 Something is missing.

 I've more luck with the [Continuous Integration of the version 1.7](https://ci.apache.org/builders/tomee-1.7.x-ubuntu) and I can see some results.
 More than 50% of the results are `failure`.
 The version 1.7 should be the stable one, I guess but ...

+After some additional researches I discover that the version 1.7 is the implementation of Java EE 6.
+Where are the CI of Java EE 7 and 8?
+Is only my build failing (my config is wrong?) or is it normal?

+Even more confusion!

 At the end with the suggested **fast build** I can build the sources and start to play with the server.